mikhailmints/qunity/README.md

 Simulating circuit
 Results in diagrams/sim_results/bit0_sim_results.png
 ```
 You should now be able to see the compiled QASM file in `qasm_out/bit0.qasm`.
 You should also be able to see the generated circuit diagram in `diagrams/circuits` and `diagrams/sim_results`.
+All subsequent commands in the instructions should be run inside the Docker container.

 # Step By Step Instructions